Tiny Hill: His own band

 Hill and his band continued to enjoy success for many years, well into the 1950s, until the end of the big band era.

 Married life

 Hill was married three times.
-He was first married to Alta M. Blystone (née Frederick) from Sullivan, Illinois.
+He was first married to Alta M. Blystone (née Frederick) from Sullivan, Illinois, in Toledo Ohio in 1928.
 She traveled with Hill and his mother, cooking meals for the band when they were on the road.
+They were divorced in Decatur, IL in April 1946.

-On May 1, 1946, Hill married 31-year-old Jenny Lou Carson, a county music singer and songwriter.
+On May 1, 1946, Hill married 31-year-old Jenny Lou Carson, a country music singer and songwriter.
 The couple purchased a log cabin on Naches Pass near Mount Rainier, Washington in 1948.
 The couple had a successful business partnership, with Hill performing many of Carson's songs and eventually recording eleven of her songs, including "Never Trust A Woman" in 1947.
 Hill's mother did not like Carson.
 Carson filed for divorce in April 1949; it became final on July 5, 1949.

-On March 7, 1957, Hill married Catherine Marie Pearson (1922-1958), a native of Joplin, Missouri.
+On March 7, 1957, in Miami, Oklahoma, Hill married Catherine Marie Pearson (1922-1958), a native of Joplin, Missouri.